vash909/PyttiAPRS/README.md

 - `q` — quit

 **Mouse:** click a callsign in **Heard** to select it as default destination for `m`, `1`, or `2`.
+**Note:** if you press `m` with an highlighted callsign the software will still ask for the destination, just press enter and it'll be the callsign you selected in the heard list.
 ---

 ## How it works (short technical tour)